shubhamdabi2024/Tata-Data-Visualisation-Internship/README.md

 - Received positive feedback from team members and supervisors for clear and effective data presentations.

 *Skills Gained:*
-- Proficiency in Tableau and Power BI.
+- Proficiency in Power BI.
 - Improved data analysis and interpretation skills.
 - Enhanced communication and teamwork abilities.